 Other metals like titanium and gold are better tolerated than nickel for most people.
 If you can’t handle nickel, another fairly good option for your jewelry is surgical stainless steel.

 Sterling silver isn’t a great choice for the part of the jewelry that will be inside your septum.
 Sterling silver is known for tarnishing and it can also contain nickel.
 If you love the look of it, stick to using it for the charms on your jewelry – not the part that will be inside your body.

 How To Prevent Septum Piercing Infections In The Future

 You should try to be careful with your piercing.
 Simple things like accidentally catching your piercing when you’re pulling a shirt off can prove to be pretty painful for you - septum piercings can be painful enough.
 This kind of incident can also cause tiny injuries to the septum, and when your skin is injured you increase your risk of another infection.

-So after you get your septum piercing, remember to treat it carefully and give it the respect it deserves.
-It’s a sensitive body part, in addition to being body art.
+Therefore, after you get your septum piercing, remember to treat it carefully and give it the respect it deserves.
+It’s a sensitive body part, as well as being body art.

 In addition to protecting it as best as you can from injuries, you should also make sure to use high-quality jewelry, and if you do find that it’s irritated or starting to feel raw or painful, resume cleaning it with sea salt water and see if that helps.
 If it doesn’t, you should consult with your piercer to see if he has any idea what’s causing your discomfort.

 Staying on top of any problems before they snowball is the best way to keep your septum piercing healthy and problem free.

 Septum piercings are gaining in popularity, but they do take a long time to heal.
 To give yourself a good chance of bypassing an infection, pay careful attention to cleaning and taking care of your new piercing.